 In 2011, Firefighter Behavioral Health Alliance was organized based on the decreasing funds available for training at the Fire Department level and the staggering number of firefighter suicides.
 FBHA was established to directly educate firefighters/ Emergency Medical Services (EMS) personnel and their families about behavioral health issues such as depression, Post Traumatic Stress Disorder (PTSD), anxiety and addictions, as well as firefighter suicides.
 Through businesses, community support and sponsorships, it is our hope that the workshops and services will be offered at low cost or no charge to those in need.

 Jeff holds a Master’s degree and is a Licensed Counselor.
-He is a retired Captain from Palatine Rural Fire Protection District in Inverness, Illinois and is a member of the American Counseling Association, National Board of Certified Counselors, International Associations of Fire Chiefs, and is an alumni member of the International Association of Fire Fighters.
+He is a retired Captain from Palatine Rural Fire Protection District in Inverness, Illinois and is a member of the American Counseling Association and National Board of Certified Counselors.

 Jeff Dill, and those working with FBHA are dedicated to educating firefighters and emergency service personnel on the importance of behavioral health and suicide awareness.

 Jennifer “Jen” Cramer has a Master’s Degree in Counseling from The University of Akron and is a Licensed Professional Counselor with the State of Ohio.
 She is experienced in working with victims of sexual, physical, and emotional abuse, traumas, PTSD, grief, addictions and developmental disabilities.
 Jennifer is married to a Firefighter/Paramedic and has three children.
 Jennifer is an officer in the NCFD Auxiliary and enjoys traveling in her free time.